TheAbhiKumar/TheAbhiKumar.github.io/styleguide/index.md

 This page demonstrates the various visual styles that comprise the design of this site.<!--  At the time of writing ({{ site.time | pretty }}), heading & body copy is set in Hoefler Text A, headlines are set in Requiem Display A, and captions are set in Whitney[^1]. -->

-{% image alignleft /assets/2014/05/1.jpg "This is a left aligned image." %}

 ## Heading Level Two